plow-technologies/inferno/README.md

 Do note that building with Cabal directly outside of this Nix environment (that is, by installing the package set directly with a version of Cabal installed on your system) _will not work_.

+#### Formatting all sources

+To format all of the Nix and Haskell sources, run `nix fmt`. **Note**: this command assumes that certain executables are available on the `PATH`; please enter the development environment with `nix develop` before trying to run the formatter.

+To run a formatting check that will fail if any files are not formatted, run `nix build -L .#check.<SYSTEM>.formatting`.

 ## Golden Files

 The golden files for the exported frontend types currently live in `inferno-core/golden`.
 This will likely change as all the exported types should ideally be defined in `inferno-types`